Heat leads entering fourth but loses to Westbrook-led Thunder

 And this one was particularly frustrating, because Miami led 66-64 after three and caught the Thunder on a night that Paul George and Carmelo Anthony were off their games.

-The Heat ultimately couldn’t overcome 39 percent shooting, some ill-timed turnovers and a brilliant 17-point fourth quarter play from defending league MVP Russell Westbrook.
+The Heat ultimately couldn’t overcome 39 percent shooting, some ill-timed turnovers, too many missed shots from close range and a brilliant 17-point fourth quarter from defending league MVP Russell Westbrook.

 Never miss a local story.

+At one point, those two and Westbrook were a combined 7 for 28 before Westbrook erupted in the fourth.

-Westbrook rebounded from a 3 for 9 start with the 17-point fourth quarter, including a huge three and a layup (goaltending was called) in a 15-second span that stretched the Thunder’s one-point lead to six with under two minutes left.
+Westbrook rebounded from a 3 for 9 start with the 17-point fourth quarter, including a huge three and a layup (goaltending was called) in aan 18-second span that stretched the Thunder’s one-point lead to six with under two minutes left.

+“He's going to put his fingerprints on the game, somehow, some way,” coach Erik Spoelstra said.
+“And you just have to find a way to overcome it.
+[On the three-pointer late], four seconds on the [shot] clock, I believe it was a one-point game.
+It appears Paul George, he and [Josh Richardson] got into some kind of tangle and they both end up on the ground and then Westbrook is left open for a wide-open three and that just gave them a little bit more air room and space to finish out the game."

-Then he made a perfect pass to a cutting Steven Adams for a dunk that put the Thunder ahead 99-95 with 44 seconds left.
+Then Westbrook made a perfect pass to a cutting Steven Adams for a dunk that put the Thunder ahead 99-95 with 43 seconds left.

-James Johnson played well, with 23 points and a big late three.
+James Johnson played well, with 23 points, including 14 points in the fourth quarter.
 Goran Dragic scored 20 on 7 for 16 shooting.
 Justise Winslow (14 points, 5 for 10 shooting) also did good work.
+Wayne Ellington scored 14 points, hitting four threes.

 But Josh Richardson shot 2 for 10 on four-point night